 You have to reorient the edge of your struggle against American imperialism, not against the brotherly parties and countries.
 You have to abandon your hostile policies against brotherly Albania, you have to abandon your machinations against the Japanese Communist Party and other Marxist-Leninist parties.
 You may not continue your fight in alliance with American imperialism which is continuing its aggression against Vietnam, with the Indian reactionaries serving American imperialism and with the Tito clique, against Socialist China, which is resolutely supporting Vietnam.
 You have to cease your anti-China smear campaign regarding the Vietnamese issue, you have to cease creating your anti-China fabrications, you have to abandon your despicable attempts to drive wedges between brotherly countries.

 Only if you do all this, can we talk about unity of action with the Marxist-Leninists, and the revolutionaries regarding the Vietnamese issue.
 Otherwise, you cannot count on the trust of the people, regardless of your nice words, or shameful tricks.

-After all, the mistakes you have made regarding the Vietnamese issue are the unavoidable consequences of the stubborn revisionist line you started at the 20th and 22nd Congress of the Communist Party of the Soviet Union, enshrined in the Program of the Communist Party of the Soviet Union.
-If you stubbornly insist on following this incorrect line in the future, you will be banging your head against a brick wall on every significant matter.
-We hope, that you will exercise self-criticism, realize your own mistakes, give up your revisionist thinking, give up your aspirations of world domination through Soviet-American cooperation, give up your great power chauvinism and separatism, and return to the right path, the path of Marxism-Leninism, and proletarian internationalism.
+After all, the mistakes you have made regarding the Vietnamese issue are the unavoidable consequences of the stubborn revisionist line you started at the 20^{th} and 22^{nd} in the future, you will be banging your head against a brick wall on every significant matter.

+Congress of the Communist Party of the Soviet Union, enshrined in the Program of the revisionist thinking, give up your aspirations of world domination through Soviet-American cooperation, give up your great power chauvinism and separatism, and return to the right path, the path of Marxism-Leninism, and proletarian internationalism.